 Put 1 tablespoon of butter into a frying pan over medium heat.

-Add in the diced onions and cook them for 1-2 minutes.
+Add in the diced onion and cook for 1-2 minutes.

 Add in chopped zucchini and a few dashes of salt and pepper.